Lianela/About-me/README.md

 I'm 22 years old, I'm at Discord at jung29, so, yeah.

 Also, I'm proud of being a translator for any projects available, I can translate from any language to Spanish and English, usually I do this as a hobbie, so yeah...
 "Free" translation could be the word...

+Projects that I'm helping translating:
+Hydra Launcher - Game Launcher with its own embedded BitTorrent Client Rockbox - Free firmware for digital music players SignalRGB - Control and sync your RGB with one free app.